Martin Handford: Career

+Where's Wally? success

+Handford produced a total of seven "classic" Where's Wally? books, and the Wally character branched out into notebooks, pillows, posters, video games and food products including "Waldo-O's" pasta and tomato sauce.
+Wally was the subject of a syndicated comic strip as well as two animated TV series: one in 1991 and another in 2019, the latter being retitled to Where's Waldo to cater to the American audience.
+Handford became a minor celebrity with the success of Where's Wally?.
+The Where's Wally? trademark has sold in at least 28 different countries.

-The Where's Wally? books were published in the UK by Walker Books and in the United States under the title Where's Waldo? first by Little, Brown and Company before being taken on by Candlewick Press (Walker Books' American subsidiary publishing company).
+The Where's Wally? books were published in the UK by Walker Books and in the United States under the title Where's Waldo? first by Little, Brown and Company before being taken on by Candlewick Press, the American subsidiary publishing company of Walker Books.
 The first four titles were originally printed in Italy, but they were later reprinted in China.
 A film based on the Where's Wally? series of books was planned for filming in 2005 by Nickelodeon Movies but was cancelled due to a management change at Paramount Pictures.
 In 2007, Handford sold the rights to Where's Wally? to the Entertainment Rights Group, the world's biggest independent owner of children's brands.
 He made £2.5 million in this sale.

-The style of art executed by Handford is an example of "Wimmelbilderbuch" drawings, originally popularised by Hieronymus Bosch, Pieter Brueghel the Elder and Hans Jürgen Press.
+Personal life

+"The thing was, every time we played, my role in the group diminished.
+The first concert, I was the lead singer.
+The second, I played bass.
+The third concert, we got a female lead singer in, and I was the backup singer to her.
+And at our last concert, I was the dancer — I wasn't allowed to do anything musically."